-16 year-olds, who are now eligible for two doses of COVID-19 vaccine, may still take part in this study,unless they are at high risk of COVID-19 disease, or live with someone with a poorly functioning immune system.
-At present 12- to 15- year- olds in the UK are eligible to get a single dose of the Pfizer COVID-19 vaccine, and by taking part in this study they will receive this first dose, as well as a second dose of a vaccine (which is expected to improve protection against COVID-19 disease).
-However, it is important to note that participants in this study will not know which vaccine schedule they have received until after the D84 visit.
+12 to 16 year-olds, who are now eligible for two doses of COVID-19 vaccine, may still take part in this study, unless they are at high risk of COVID-19 disease, or live with someone with a poorly functioning immune system.
+It is also important to note that participants in this study will not know which vaccine schedule they have received until after the D84 visit.